IHG Hotels & Resorts: InterContinental Hotels Group

 Six Continents announced in October 2002 that it would split itself in two, with one company holding its pubs and restaurants, and the other holding its hotel and soft drink businesses.
-The split was completed on 15 April 2003, establishing InterContinental Hotels Group as an independent company, alongside the pub company, Mitchells & Butlers.
+The split was completed on 15 April 2003, establishing InterContinental Hotels Group (named after the de-hyphenated InterContinental brand) as an independent company, alongside the pub company, Mitchells & Butlers.
 IHG's hotel portfolio at the time comprised 3,325 properties, primarily under the Holiday Inn, Crowne Plaza, and InterContinental brands.
 Of those, 190 were owned or leased by the company, with the remainder under management or franchise agreements.

 After the separation from Six Continents, IHG began an asset disposal program, selling off hotels to move towards an "asset-light" model focused on franchising and management.
 From 2003 to 2015, the company sold around 200 hotels for a total of almost $8 billion, leaving only 7 owned or leased properties in the portfolio.

 In 2004, IHG acquired the Candlewood Suites brand, a midscale extended stay hotel brand with 108 franchised properties in the United States, for $15 million.
 IHG divested its soft drink holdings in 2005, selling its 48 percent stake in Britvic for £371 million through an initial public offering.

 In 2015, IHG acquired Kimpton Hotels, a boutique hotel brand with 62 managed properties, for $430 million.
 In February 2021, IHG announced an annual loss of $153 million caused by restrictions related to the COVID-19 pandemic.
 However, the company expected that the Holiday Inn Express brand would help in the recovery process.

+In 2024, IHG signed an expansive cooperation and franchise agreement with German hotel operator Novum Hospitality, rebranding and partially refurbishing all of their current properties (namely the niu, Yggotel, Novum Hotels, Select Hotels and acora living the city) into IHG brands Holiday Inn, Holiday Inn Express, Candlewood Suites and Garner in the upcoming years.
+This will increase IHG's portfolio in Germany by over 100 hotels.

+In 2024, the group reported revenues of $2.3 billion with a $1.1 billion operating profit.
+Across the same year, it opened 371 new hotels.

+In 2025 Onyria Group entered into a new partnership with Intercontinental Hotels Group (IHG).
+Through a franchise agreement, the two Onyria hotels in Cascais joined the Intercontinental Hotels & Resorts portfolio.
+This partnership includes an investment of over €5 million for renovation, decoration, and the creation of new spaces.
+The Onyria Group retains ownership and management of the hotels.
+The agreement led to the creation of Onyria Marinha Cascais, Vignette Collection, which is already operating in partnership with IHG, and the Kimpton Quinta da Marinha Cascais, that will open in 2026.

+In 2025, IHG Hotels & Resorts held the Americas Premium Owners, Operators & Leadership Conference in Atlanta.
+The multi-day event gathered hotel owners and operators from five premium brands, focusing on future growth and collaboration through various sessions and activities.